Bartlett Cove Campground

 A park ranger trail updates hikers on trail conditions in one of the nightly presentations at Sheep Camp.

-Sheep Camp is the last campground on the U.S. side of the trail before (at 13mi, 20.9km).
-As a result
+At mile 13 (km 20.9), Sheep Camp is the last campground on the U.S. side of the Chilkoot Trail before

 You can camp at Tek River with an RV (less than 40'), a car, or just a tent.
 Sites have a grate for cooking over a fire, but bring your own firewood and don't forget to burn or scrape off any food residue from the cooking surface.